dimkinv/screeps-learning/README.md

 # Screeps Teaching Wrapper Library (Read-Only Overview)

 This repository hosts a TypeScript-first wrapper around the Screeps API meant for beginners (single-room, single-spawn focus).
-The goal is to simplify common tasks like harvesting, delivering energy, and maintaining creep populations while keeping terminology close to the base game so learners can transition smoothly.
+The goal is to simplify common tasks like harvesting, delivering energy, logistics, and maintaining creep populations while keeping terminology close to the base game so learners can transition smoothly.

 ## Repository layout
-- `src/simpleCreep.ts` — `SimpleCreep` class with harvesting, movement, safety, and energy-delivery helpers built on top of the Screeps creep API.
+- `src/simpleCreep.ts` — `SimpleCreep` class with harvesting, movement, safety, logistics (pickup/withdraw/store/fill), and utility helpers built on top of the Screeps creep API.
 - `src/populationManager.ts` — `PopulationManager` singleton that chooses deterministic creep bodies per role, tracks spawn queues, and maintains population targets.
 - `src/roles.ts` — `Role` enum (`Harvester`, `Worker`, `Soldier`) used to label creep behavior.
-- `src/status.ts` — `ActionStatus` enum returned by wrapper methods to indicate high-level outcomes.
+- `src/status.ts` — `ActionStatus` enum returned by wrapper methods to indicate high-level outcomes (movement, harvesting, transfers, pickups, etc.).
 - `src/loop.ts` — Example `module.exports.loop` showing how to wire the wrapper into a game tick.
 - `src/index.ts` / `src/main.ts` — Re-exports to consume the library from a Screeps project entry point.
 - `SCREEPS.API.md` and `instructions/SCREEPS.API.md` — Quick references for common Screeps types and APIs while working with the wrapper.

 ## How to use the wrapper
 1. Copy the `src/` files into your Screeps TypeScript project (or import them from this package if published).
-2. In your `module.exports.loop`, instantiate `SimpleCreep` for existing creeps and call helpers like `findClosestSource()`, `harvest()`, `deliverEnergyToBase()`, and movement utilities (`moveTo`, `stayAwayFrom`).
+2. In your `module.exports.loop`, instantiate `SimpleCreep` for existing creeps and call helpers like `findClosestSource()`, `harvest()`, `pickupOrWithdrawEnergy()`, `deliverEnergyToBase()`, and movement utilities (`moveTo`, `stayAwayFrom`).
+3. Use logistics helpers to fill spawn/extensions (`fillExtensionsAndSpawn`), stash overflow (`storeEnergyInContainers`), and inspect store state (`getEnergyLevel`, `getEnergyCapacity`).
-3. Use `PopulationManager` to maintain roles: call `maintainPopulation` with target counts, inspect `getQueuedSpawns()` to track spawn jobs, and iterate role-specific creeps with `forEachCreepOfRole`.
+4. Use `PopulationManager` to maintain roles: call `maintainPopulation` with target counts, inspect `getQueuedSpawns()` to track spawn jobs, and iterate role-specific creeps with `forEachCreepOfRole`.
-4. Roles are stored on `creep.memory.role`; use `setRole` and `is(Role.Worker)` to keep behavior consistent.
+5. Roles are stored on `creep.memory.role`; use `setRole`, `is(Role.Worker)`, `remember`, and `recall` to keep behavior and state consistent.
+You can also dispatch handlers per role with `runRole` or attach tick callbacks via `onTick`/`runTickHandlers`.

 ## Design notes
 - APIs favor clarity over optimization: movement uses straightforward `moveTo` calls and path visualization; advanced tuning is intentionally out of scope for this chapter.